OctoPrint/OctoPrint/docs/api/push.rst

   * ``auth`` (since 1.3.10): With the ``auth`` message, clients may associate an existing user session with the socket.
-That is of special importance to receive any kind of messages if the bundled :ref:`Forcelogin Plugin <sec-bundledplugins-forcelogin>` is enabled (as it is by default), since it will prevent any kind of status messages to be sent to connected unauthenticated clients.
+That is of special importance to receive any kind of messages, since the permission system will prevent any kind of status messages to be sent to connected clients lacking the ``STATUS`` permission.

     The ``auth`` message expects the user id of the user to authenticate followed by ``:`` and a session key to be obtained from the successful payload of a :ref:`(passive or active) login via the API <sec-api-general-login>`.